Skip to main content

 You can assign an issue to GitHub Copilot by setting the assignee to copilot-swe-agent, which will trigger Copilot to analyze the issue and suggest a fix in a pull request.

-3. In n8n, read the incoming JSON, for example name, entity, severity, description, link from the notification payload, and use it in later nodes (Slack, email, Linear, etc.).
+4. In n8n, read the incoming JSON fields (for example, name, entity, severity, description, link) from the notification payload and use them in downstream nodes (Slack, email, Linear, etc.).

 n8n Workflow Example